vlall/abstruct/README.md

 ========

 ##What is abstruct?
-Abstruct is a machine learning library that will utilize numerous aspects of AI using Python.
+Abstruct is a machine learning library using Python.
 We use the Networkx library to create our nodes.

 Basic Components: